 - 1 green chili chopped

-- ½ tsp cumin powder roasted jeera powder (optional)
+- ½ teaspoon cumin powder roasted jeera powder (optional)

-- 2 tbsp pomegranate arils (replace with sweet raisins & roasted cashews)
+- 2 tablespoon pomegranate arils (replace with sweet raisins & roasted cashews)

-- ½ to ¾ tsp lemon juice or sweet tamarind chutney
+- ½ to ¾ teaspoon lemon juice or 1 teaspoon sweet tamarind chutney

 (optional) green chutney (1 to 2 tsps)

 - ¼ to ½ cup coriander leaves